AatuLintulahti/TietoliikenneProjekti/README.md

 database connections and APIs

 A key feature of this framework is the addition of a TCP socket interface and a simple HTTP API for database communication.
 These interfaces provide robust and flexible tools for data acquisition and manipulation.
-The TCP socket interface is particularly suited for real-time data communication, while the HTTP API provides a more standardized and consistent way to access data
+The TCP socket interface is particularly good for real-time data communication, and the HTTP API provides a more standardized and consistent way to access data

 Data acquisition and machine learning applications

 The core of this project is to retrieve hidden data for machine learning.
-Students will develop a customized program to retrieve data from a MySQL database using an HTTP interface on their own computer.
-This data is then processed, once acquired, and used in machine learning applications.
-The focus is on the potential application of the collected data in machine learning models, exploring its potential in predictive analytics, pattern recognition, and other related applications
+Developers have created a customized program that retrieves data from a MySQL database using an HTTP interface on a physical PC.
+This data is then processed and used in machine learning application K-Means.
+The focus is on the potential application of the collected data in machine learning models, exploring its potential in predictive analytics, pattern recognition etc.